adam-soph/shade/README.md

 # shade
-A fast and flexible Microservice oriented HTTP Server framework for dart.
+A fast and flexible Microservice oriented HTTP server framework for dart.
 ## Dependency Injection
 Shade has a buil-in flexible dependency injector.
 Using the `Injectable` annotation you can define the name of the constructor that is being injected into.
 ```dart